Adarsh-Crazy-Cubing/Cube-Website/Introduction.md

 This contains 200+ cubing algs and top cubes of the time(will be updated soon).

-Following links have been completed
+Following links have been completed and opened for viewing

 * 3x3 Advanced OLL
 * 2x2 Beginner PLL

-Following will be completed by February 28
+Following will be completed by March 31

 * 2x2 Beginner OLL
 * 4x4 Beginner Parity Algs